 ‘Gate: Classic’ comes with additional parameters such as ratio, range, attack, and release.
 Classic also has two modes for switching your gate to a ‘vocal’ mode.

-‘Gate: Drum’ is a variation of the two which is more catered towards drum channels and processing.
-Taking a look at the drum gate, we can see a ‘Transient’ detection that allows the user to tweak the transients to their liking.
+‘Gate: Drum’ is a variation of the two that catered to drum channels and processing.
+Looking at the drum gate, we can see a ‘Transient’ detection that allows you to tweak the transients to their liking.

-Both gates come with filters that can be applied to the signal.
-Slate Digital keep things very simple here, with no added extra windows and a straight forward design and execution these two are a deadly combination of gating plugins.
+Both gates come with filters that you can apply to the signal.
+Slate Digital keeps things simple here, with no extra windows and a straightforward design and execution; these two are a deadly combination of gating plugins.

-- Offers 2 modules for gate noise, one for general purpose and one designed specifically to be used on drums
+- It offers 2 modules for gate noise, one for general purpose and one designed specifically to be used on drums.

-- For the general-purpose module: users can choose between two modes which are Classic and Vocals.
+- For the general-purpose module: can choose between two modes which are Classic and Vocals.
 Classic is based on amplitude detection and high/low pass filters.
-The Vocal mode is used to maintain the vocals and not damage them with processing
+The Vocal mode is used to maintain the vocals and not damage them with processing.

 - For the drum module: this module uses transients-detection.
 On top of that, it offers debleed and gate sections to handle the drums.
-Additionally, users get a variety of envelope-shaping options that enable them to process drums to preserve punch and feel
+Additionally, you get various envelope-shaping options that enable them to process drums to preserve punch and feel.

-Slate Digital Gates Plug-in Bundle requires Windows 7 or higher for PC and OSX 10.12 or higher for Mac.
+Slate Digital Gates Plug-in Bundle requires Windows 7 or higher and OSX 10.12 or higher.
 It comes in VST/VST3/AU/AAX formats and only supports 64-bit devices.
-Gates bundle costs $149.

-Polyverse Gatekeeper is a volume modulation plugin that has eight independent envelopes that can achieve very quick transitions combined with a smoothing algorithm.
+Polyverse Gatekeeper is a volume modulation plugin with eight independent envelopes that can achieve quick transitions combined with a smoothing algorithm.

-- Gatekeeper has 8 independent modulating envelopes which enable you to produce some very interesting and effective results
+- Gatekeeper has 8 independent modulating envelopes, which enable you to produce some exciting and effective results.

-- Pencil tool which allows the user to design the envelope modulation.
-This tool has 30 presets as well as 5 presets that the user can edit alone
+- Pencil tool which allows you to design the envelope modulation.
+This tool has 30 presets as well as 5 presets that you can edit alone.

-Polyverse Gatekeeper requires Windows 7 or higher to run on PC and OSX 10.9 or higher for Mac.
+Polyverse Gatekeeper requires Windows 7 or higher and OSX 10.9 or higher.
 It comes in VST/AU/AAX formats and has support for both 32 and 64-bit devices.
-Gatekeeper sells at a price of $49 from the official website.

 C1 Compressor by Waves combines two modules which are Compressor/Expander & Gate/Expander.